 - Add a Click to Tweet button to pull quotes and other “tweetables” on a web page.

 - Add a Pin It plugin to your site, making it easy for people to add your photos to their Pinterest boards.

 - Showcase your social feeds on your home page.

 - Add follow buttons to your site, making it easy for visitors to become social followers

 Editor’s note: GoDaddy’s Website + Marketing includes social links that make it easy for website visitors to like, share or follow your business on their favorite social platforms.

 If your business is local, your SEO potential just got a bit sweeter thanks to local review sites.
 You might notice that when you search for a local business (like “dog groomer in Phoenix”), the top few results are Google My Business and Yelp listings.

 With local review and business directory sites becoming another way to rank higher in search engine results, you’ll want to claim your online business listing and make sure the information — such as hours of operation, contact information, website, menus, etc. — is accurate and makes you stand out from the crowd.
-Check out GoDaddy’s Local Business Listings solution to manage all your online listings from one convenient dashboard.
-It’s awesome.

 Again, your carefully curated content and beautiful images will make a significant impact on your website traffic.
 If people visit your profile and like what they see, chances are they’ll drop by your website, or better yet your store!